cytoscape/cytoscape.js/documentation/md/core/init.md

 **`motionBlur`** : When set to `true`, the renderer will use a motion blur effect to make the transition between frames seem smoother.
 This can significantly increase the perceived performance for a large graphs.

 **`wheelSensitivity`** : Changes the scroll wheel sensitivity when zooming.
 This is a multiplicative modifier.
 So, a value between 0 and 1 reduces the sensitivity (zooms slower), and a value greater than 1 increases the sensitivity (zooms faster).

+**`pixelRatio`** : Overrides the screen pixel ratio with a manually set value (`1` recommended, if set).
+This can be used to increase performance on high density displays by reducing the effective area that needs to be rendered.

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below: